 MS in Human Resource Management

-Our curriculum has been designed to adhere to the educational guidelines established by the Society for Human Resource Management, the premier professional association for the human resource field.
+The 30-hour HR graduate program adheres to the educational guidelines established by the Society for Human Resource Management, the premier professional association for the HR field.

 Degree Concentration Hours Thesis Option Minor Option

 Completion of this course is required as a condition of employment for graduate assistants.
 The course is seminar-based and covers topics related to employment responsibilities.
 This course does not earn graduate degree credit.

 Presents an overview of the process of change in an organization and stresses the key issues involved in reengineering and renewing organizations.
 Problems dealing with stress and conflict during major change will be explored along with practical ideas on building effective teams to make change possible and sustainable.

 Learn existing and latest developments in process improvement techniques for continuous improvement and the role of quality as a system for establishing an organization’s competitive advantage.
 Process mapping is emphasized and assessment of effectiveness in the interactions of the managerial and technical systems of organizations is also studied.

 Development of philosophy, strategy, and tactics in managing an enterprise.
 Administrative processes common to all enterprises, such as entrepreneurship, business and society, leadership and group behavior in organizations, business ethics, and international management.

 An integrative approach to policy formulation and administration (decision making) to achieve organization objectives.
 Should be taken the last semester of student’s MBA program.